 Aspartame is made up of two naturally occurring amino acids, which yield 4 calories per gram, which means that technically it is a caloric sweetener.
 However, because it is nearly 200 times sweeter than sugar, a mere 190 milligrams (190 milligrams ~1 calorie) of aspartame has the same sweetening power as almost 40 grams (160 calories) of sugar.

-Consumer safety concerns regarding aspartame often stem from a misunderstanding of its metabolism, and animal studies that have been misinterpreted to infer that aspartame could increase hunger and food intake.
-However, the National Cancer Institute (NCI) and an independent international expert review panel have confirmed that aspartame does not cause cancer, seizures or other health problems, and an evidence-based research review by the Academy of Nutrition and Dietetics confirms aspartame does not increase in appetite or food intake.
+The safety of aspartame was reaffirmed in Dec.
+2103 by the European Food Safety Authority (EFSA) following a comprehensive assessement of aspartame safety undertaken to address consumer concerns.
+The National Cancer Institute (NCI) and an independent international expert review panel have also confirmed that aspartame does not cause cancer, seizures or other health problems.In addition, an evidence-based research review by the Academy of Nutrition and Dietetics confirms aspartame does not increase in appetite or food intake.